Whakamoke guacamole

-Whakamoke guacamole is a species of Malkaridae that is endemic to New Zealand.
+Whakamoke guacamole is a species of spider from the family Malkaridae that is endemic to New Zealand.

 Taxonomy

 This species was described in 2020 by Gustavo Hormiga and Nikolaj Scharff.
 The holotype is stored in Auckland Museum under registration number AMNZ66140.

 Description

 The male is recorded at 3.06mm in length whereas the female 3.06-4.15mm.
 This species has a red brown carapace, yellow brown legs and a whitish brown abdomen.

 Distribution

 This species is known from the North Island of New Zealand.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".